isidore/MobProgrammingBook/manuscript/02_Setting up the space.md

 ## The Rotation

 In the beginning, you will be using a 4-minute timer.
 This is usually your phone.
-It should have an audible sound at the end of each turn.
+It should have an audible (but pleasant) sound at the end of each turn.
 At the end of each turn, everybody stands up and rotates to the next seat.
 The navigator should become the driver.
 The driver should join the mob.

 **Congratulations, you are not ready to start your first mob programming session!**